Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Poincar e duality, Koszul duality and deformation quantization

-In this section, we continue to show that, for a quadratic Poisson algebra with semisimple modular symmetry, the left side diagram in \eqref{maindiagram} is an commutative diagram of isomorphisms of Batalin-Vilkovisky algebras (see Theorem \ref{thm:BViso}).
-It induces a commutative diagram of isomorphisms of gravity algebras on the corresponding cyclic homology (see Theorem \ref{thm:gravityiso}).
+We continue to show that, for a quadratic Poisson algebra with diagonalizable modular symmetry, the left side diagram in \eqref{maindiagram} is a commutative diagram of isomorphisms of Batalin-Vilkovisky algebras (see Theorem \ref{thm:BViso}).
+It induces a commutative diagram of isomorphisms of gravity algebras on the corresponding negative cyclic homology (see Theorem \ref{thm:gravityiso}).

 \begin{lemma} Let $A$ be a quadratic Poisson algebra.
 Let $A^!$ be its Koszul dual algebra.
-If the modular vector $\sigma$ is semisimple, then so is its Koszul dual $\sigma^!$.
+If the modular vector field $\sigma$ is diagonalizable, then so is its Koszul dual $\sigma^!$.
 In this case, we have